 Eligibility as Principal Investigator on proposals.
 The UVA policy Grants and Contracts - Definition, Solicitation, Clearance, and Acceptance states that proposals may only be submitted by elected members of the faculty: Professors, Associate and Assistant Professors, Instructors and Lecturers.
-Other individuals may be PIs, if allowed by the funding program and approved by the Office of Grant and Contracts.
+Other individuals may serve as PIs, if allowed by the funding program and approved by the Office of Grants and Contracts.

-- Grants provide assistance to the investigator with few restrictions.
-In general, the PI is responsible for deciding the direction of the research program on a day-to-basis, as long as it remains within the general scope approved by the sponsor.
+- Grants provide assistance to the investigator with relatively few restrictions.
+The PI is responsible for deciding the direction of the research program on a day-to-basis, within the general scope approved by the sponsor.
 The sponsor believes that the proposed work scope can be accomplished.
-Federal grant opportunities are announced by program announcements or Requests for Applications (RFAs).
-The latter is used to fund research in a focused area.
-Purchased equipment vests with the grantee.
+Federal grant opportunities are announced by program announcements or more focused Requests for Applications (RFAs).
+Purchased equipment generally vests with the grantee.
 Intellectual property developed during the course of the research is owned by the grantee institution, and may be developed and licensed by it to other entities.

 - Cooperative agreements are similar to grants, and are announced via RFAs.
 The sponsor's technical contact is substantially involved in assisting or managing the agreement.
 Sponsor and awardee responsibilities are spelled out in the notice of award.
 The title to purchased equipment depends on the terms of the award.
 The notice of award also describes intellectual property rights and the (generally greater) reporting requirements of the cooperative agreement.

 - Clinical trials agreements are contracts for the study, in human subjects, of devices, therapies, or preventatives for a particular disease or medical condition.
 Clinical trials may be investigator- or, more commonly, sponsor-initiated.
-They are required for the licensure of a product for sale to the public.
+The latter are required for the licensure of a product for sale to the public.
 The scope of work and study procedures are defined in the study protocol, which must be approved by the UVA IRB for Health Sciences Research prior to the onset of recruitment.
-Larger studies may be carried out at up to dozens of sites and may be managed by a clinical research organization (CRO) under contract from the corporate sponsor.
-Reimbursements in clinical trials agreements often are driven by the number of patients enrolled, specific study visits made/procedures performed, and data forms completed.
+Larger studies may be conducted at up to dozens of sites and may be managed by a clinical research organization (CRO) under contract from the sponsor.
+Reimbursements in clinical trials agreements often are driven by the number of patients enrolled, specific study visits/procedures/evaluations, and data forms completed.
 Multi-site study data are controlled by the sponsor, though the University retains the right to publish reports based on patients enrolled at its own site.
-Intellectual property generated within the protocol's scope of work generally is owned by the company; title to other IP belongs to the University, with an option to negotiate an exclusive license granted to the sponsor.
+Intellectual property generated within the protocol's scope of work generally is owned by the company; title to other IP belongs to the University, generally with an option to negotiate an exclusive license granted to the sponsor.
 Title to equipment purchased using such funds vests with the University.

 - Sponsored Research.
 Investigator-initiated research projects supported by industry.
-PI should contact the Office of Grants and Contracts, who will negotiate a research agreement covering ownership of intellectual property (IP), publication rights, ownership of data, and licensing provisions.
+The Office of Grants and Contracts will negotiate a research agreement covering ownership and licensing of intellectual property (IP), publication rights, confidentiality, and ownership of data.

 - Collaboration Agreement.
-PI and company both contribute to the development and performance of the scope of work.
-Contact the Office of Grants and Contracts to review and negotiate.
+Projects in which University and company both contribute to the development and performance of the scope of work.

 - Clinical Trial.
 Industry-generated protocol to evaluate safety, pharmacokinetics, or efficacy of a company product.
-Contact the Office of Grants and Contracts to negotiate a clinical trials agreement, and the Clinical Trials Office for help with budget development and post-award monitoring.
-Concerns: potential restriction of publication by the sponsor; ownership of data; rapid approvals of protocol and agreement are required for multi-center clinical trials.
+The Clinical Trials Office will help with budget development and post-award monitoring.

 - Consulting Agreement.
 PI provides professional expertise to the company.
 All consulting agreements must be approved by one's chair and the Office of Grants and Contracts, per SOM consulting policy.
-Proposed consulting agreements may be routed through the University (allowing the use of UVA facilities) or as a direct agreement between faculty and company (proscribing the use of UVA resources, staff, space, etc.) Faculty should be careful that consulting activities are consistent with out-of-office allowances under UVA policy and that remuneration rates reflect fair market value.
+Proposed consulting agreements may be routed through the University (allowing the use of UVA facilities) or as a direct agreement between faculty and company (proscribing the use of UVA resources, staff, space, etc.) Faculty should exercise care that their level of consulting activities remains consistent with out-of-office allowances under UVA policy and that remuneration rates reflect fair market value.

 - Licensing Agreement.
 Company licenses the use of UVA intellectual property, often for further commercial development.
-Contact the UVA Patent Foundation if you receive such a request.
+Contact the UVA Licensing and Ventures Group if you receive such a request.
 Inventors should help identify potential licensees for the invention; once a licensee has been identified, inventors should work only with the Patent Foundation.

 - Gift.
 Industry provides funds or equipment for use in faculty research.
-Gifts may not be associated with deliverables such as reports or data, use of human subjects or animals, or assignment of rights to intellectual property.
-See the UVA policy, " Determining if an Award is a Gift or Sponsored Project."
+Gifts may not be associated with deliverables such as reports or data, use of human subjects or animals, or assignment of rights to intellectual property per UVA policy.
 When in doubt, contact the Office of Grants and Contracts.
-Gifts generally are donated to the Health System Development Office or the Medical Alumni Association.
+Gifts generally are donated to the Health System Development Office.

 - Proposals requiring additional space.
 Contact the Office for Research.

 - Funding programs allowing a restricted number of proposals per institution.
 Contact Dr. Steven Wasserman, Assistant Dean for Research.
-The Office for Research or the Office of the VP for Research will conduct an internal competition if the number of potential applicants exceeds the allowable number of proposals.
+The Office for Research or the Office of the VP for Research conduct an internal competitions when the number of potential applicants exceeds the allowable number of nominees.
 Pre-proposals will be requested approximately two months prior to the agency deadline.

 - Proposals requiring increases in numbers of research animals.
 Discuss your potential animal needs with Dr. Sanford Feldman, Director, Center for Comparative Medicine and then obtain written approval from the Senior Associate Dean and COO, Brad Haws.

-- Proposals with unusual constraints, such as restrictions on publication or on intellectual property.
+- Proposals with unusual requirements, such as restrictions on publication or on intellectual property.
 Contact the Office of Grants and Contracts.

 - Proposals requiring institutional support or a letter from the Dean.
-Contact the Office for Research with sufficient time to review your request for support and to generate a suppor letter.
+Contact the Office for Research with sufficient time to review your request for support and to generate a support letter.

-- Your research mentor can help develop a strategy for obtaining funding, a timeline for seeking funds, and the structure of your proposals.
-Arrange an in-house review of proposals prior to their submission.
-(Many departments/centers have such a program in place.)
+- With your research mentor, develop a strategy for obtaining funding, a timeline for seeking funds, and the structure of your proposals.
+Arrange an in-house pre-review of your proposal prior its submission.

-- Your research administrator.
-Your administrator can help develop required forms and the budget/justification.
+- Your department/center research administrator can help develop required forms, the budget, and budget justification.
 The Office for Research has developed "boilerplate" descriptions of resources such as core facilities and computer network capabilities.
 Also see "Materials for the development of grant proposals" on that page.